 For the year ended December 31, 2011, the average recorded investment in impaired loans was \$41.7 million and the interest income recognized on impaired loans was \$1.1 million.
 For the years ended December 31, 2013, 2012, and 2011, the amount of interest income recognized by the Company within the period that the loans were impaired were primarily related to loans modified in a troubled debt restructuring that remained on accrual status.
-For the years ended December 31, 2013, 2012, and 2011, the amount of interest income recognized by the time within that period that the loans were impaired was not material.
+For the years ended December 31, 2013, 2012, and 2011, the amount of interest income recognized using a cash-basis method of accounting during the time within that period that the loans were impaired was not material.